Reviewed by Dr Abbie Lam DVM

 If your cat is struggling to use the litter tray consistently, or if it suddenly stops using the tray, follow these tips:

-• No matter your cat’s age, if it suddenly stops using the tray and instead eliminates around the house, book an appointment with your vet to rule out any underlying medical issues.
+- No matter your cat’s age, if they suddenly stop using the tray and instead eliminates around the house, book an appointment with your vet to rule out any underlying medical issues.
 Urinary tract infections (UTIs), feline interstitial cystitis and bladder stones can cause painful urination and could discourage your cat to go.